cyberfingaz2007/hrm/README.md

 This module is requered for Koommerce, and implement the Panel Control

 Manage
+- Company
-Company
+- Company Unit
-Employee
+- Employee
-Company Position
+- Company Position
-Company Function
+- Company Function
-Salary
+- Salary
+- Department